 The masks have 120 degrees symmetry, while the telescope spiders have 180 degrees symmetry.
 In theory it should be possible to find 6 angles at which no overlaps between spiders and mask holes occur and use these 6 setups to observe with the pupil at different orientations: this technique allows avoiding the spider arms falling onto unwanted areas of the detector and achieving the highest possible dynamic range.
-However, at the time of writing, the telescope pupil and NACO are not well aligned, and only one angle per mask has been found suitable for use.
-Better pupil alignment is one of the goals of upcoming intervention(s).
+However, the telescope pupil and NACO are not perfectly aligned, and only one angle per mask has been found suitable for use.

-5.7.3 Detector readout and cube mode setup for SAM
+5.6.3 Detector readout and cube mode setup for SAM

 For bright targets, the dominant noise term is in the perturbations from the turbulent atmospheric phase screen.
 Rapid readout of the detector array tends to freeze the motion of the interference fringes, reducing the impact of the seeing on the measured coherence of the incoming wavefront.
 Thus seeing drives us to read as many rapid-exposure frames as possible, but this needs to be traded off against detector readout noise, which will rapidly dominate for fainter stars.
 CONICA is ideally suited as a masking camera because it offers a readout mode (DCR/HD) for collecting data cubes of consecutive frames of any given integration time with minimal overheads and high duty cycle.
-These data cubes typically consist of hundreds of short-exposure (0.1 sec)

-frames for bright targets, or perhaps a few tens of longer exposure frames (1-10 sec).
-More details on cube mode can be found in Section 5.9.
+These data cubes typically consist of hundreds of short-exposure (0.1 sec) frames for bright targets, or perhaps a few tens of longer exposure frames (1-10 sec).
+More details on cube mode can be found in Section 5.8.